near/near-sdk-rs/HELP.md

 - `serde_json`
 - `wee_alloc` (Though you will likely use the `setup_alloc` macro instead of importing it directly)

-Most common crates include `borsh` that is needed for internal STATE serialization and `serde` for the external JSON serialization.
+Most common crates include `borsh` which is needed for internal STATE serialization and `serde` for external JSON serialization.

 When marking structs with `serde::Serialize` you need to use `#[serde(crate = "near_sdk::serde")]`
-to point serde into the correct base crate.
+to point serde to the correct base crate.

 ```rust
 /// Import `borsh` from `near_sdk` crate